hyperledger/firefly-fir/text/0016-token-contracts.md

 [summary]: #summary

-FireFly token connectors need a more flexible way to support additional variants of methods for mint, burn, transfer, and approve.
+FireFly token connectors need a more flexible way to support additional variants of methods for mint, burn, transfer, and approval.
 Between the base ERC token standards, the extensions defined by OpenZeppelin, and the extensions defined by FireFly, there are quite a few common variants of these methods, and the current connector design is very limited in how many variants it can support.